hkhanna/django-base/USAGE.md

 - Add to `ALLOWED_HOSTS` in production settings whatever the domain is going to be.
 - Update `SITE_CONFIG`.
 - Update the **production** `SENTRY_DSN` setting if using Sentry.
 Leave as `None` to keep Sentry off.
+- Update `SENTRY_DSN` in `frontend/src/js/react.tsx` if you want to track errors in the frontend.
+This will only be used in prod.

 ## Enable AWS for backups if desired